How Do I Decide Which Classes To Register My Trade Mark In?

 If you go it alone you’ll risk incurring unnecessary costs (especially if you have to make repeat applications).
 It’s far better to seek the help of an experienced Trade Mark Attorney who deals with these applications on a regular basis.

 Don’t run the risk of incurring unnecessary fees or leaving your brand open to risk.
-Contact Rachael or Bill Ward for help and advice about which classes you should register your trade mark in using the simple form below.
+For help and advice about which classes you should register your trade mark in:-

 Ward Trade Marks Limited is a Bury St Edmunds based specialist trade mark attorney firm.BACK TO BLOG